 When superheroes get their chance in the big screen, there's usually someone who ends putting more black and/or leatherish texture in their attires, and often simplifying the design while they're at it.
 This isn't necessarily to make the characters Darker and Edgier (though it can), but simply because colorful superhero costumes don't always translate well in live action, unless you're not bothered about being serious.
 The most oft-cited example is Wolverine.
 Badass in the comics, but his standard yellow costume (or the brown one he wore for awhile) would look ridiculous in real life.

-Usual justification is to make the suit actually practical or add a sense of realism to it, as spandex isn't known for stopping bullets or providing protection, so usually heroes, even ones who's suits are stated to be bullet proof, will be given something that could reasonably be protective.
-Sometimes though, its just for the hell of it.
+Usual justification is to make the suit actually practical or add a sense of realism to it, as spandex isn't known for stopping bullets or providing protection, so usually heroes, even ones whose suits are stated to be bullet proof, will be given something that could reasonably be protective.
+Sometimes though, it's just for the hell of it.

 open/close all folders